sidartaoss/what-i-learned-today-may-16-2020-reactive-spring/README.md

 ### 13. Flux - How it works

 In this tutorial, we'll explore about Flux and Mono and its internals via code.
-My approach to master the Reactor types Flux and Mono is by writing the test cases and learning from it.
+Our approach to master the Reactor types Flux and Mono is by writing the test cases and learning from it.

 ```